-The services, through regular commissioned services, are available to everyone in Rotherham that has would like support to quit smoking.
-The proposals will have no impact on the current offer of Community Smoking Stop Smoking Service or the QUIT programme, therefore will continue to meet the needs of all regardless of individual protected characteristics.
+Through regular commissioned services, the services are available to everyone in Rotherham who would like support to quit smoking.
+The proposals will positively impact the current offer of Community Smoking Stop Smoking Service or the QUIT programme; therefore, they will continue to meet the needs of all regardless of individual protected characteristics, allowing the service to reach more of the population.